hyperspy/hyperspy/doc/user_guide/model.rst

     >>> mod = im.create_model() # Create the 2D-Model and asign it to the variable mod

-The syntax for creating both one-dimensional and two-dimensional models is thus identical for the user in practice.
-Nevertheless, it is important to be aware that the create_model method is indeed a separate method in each case.

-When a model is created  you may be prompted to provide key  information not already included in the datafile, e.g.if s is EELS data, you may be asked for the accelerating voltage, convergence and collection angles etc.
+The syntax for creating both one-dimensional and two-dimensional models is thus identical for the user in practice.When a model is created  you may be prompted to provide important information not already included in the datafile, e.g.if s is EELS data, you may be asked for the accelerating voltage, convergence and collection angles etc.

 Adding components to the model
 ------------------------------